 Helium – A Key Enabler for Critical Industries and Applications

-Amidst this backdrop of scarcity and strategic necessity, New Era Helium is committed to mitigating these supply constraints through the development of its Pecos Slope plant in New Mexico.
-Our aim is to bolster the North American Helium Market by 1-2% by harnessing commercially viable helium reserves from legacy gas fields across the continent.
+Amidst this backdrop of geopolitical risk and strategic necessity, New Era Helium is committed to contributing reliable new domestic supply through the development of its Pecos Slope plant in New Mexico.
+Our aim is to bolster the North American Helium Market by harnessing commercially viable and politically secure helium reserves from legacy gas fields in the southwestern United States.

 Key Helium Facts:

-• The world’s supply depends primarily on just three countries—the US, Qatar, and Algeria—and fewer than 15 companies worldwide.
+• The world’s supply depends primarily on just four countries—the US, Qatar, Russia and Algeria—and only 17 sources of bulk liquid helium worldwide.

-• With so few sources, the helium market is particularly sensitive to disruptions—if a plant goes offline, or war breaks out, the element may suddenly be in short supply.
+• With so few sources, the helium market is particularly fragile and sensitive to disruptions—if a major plant goes offline, or a geopolitical event disrupts supply, helium may suddenly be in short supply.
+The world has experienced four periods of extended shortages of helium supply since 2006, with Helium Shortage 4.0 recently coming to an end by late 2023 after 2 years of supply deficit.

 Helium Market Graphic